giovannipbonin/ieee-program/Week 00/README.md

 - Coursera (www.coursera.org): With the above in mind, Coursera made a huge impact in my career.
   When I realized I could learn anything I wanted from the best professors in the world, and for free.
 And that if I wanted to impress recruiters
   I could also get a certificate from Stanford.
 It really pays off to show you are investing in your skills.
-  Disclaimer: the favorite startup in the world I mentioned I will be joining is Coursera, but that's the reason why I will be joining them, because it made a huge impact in my life. www.coursera.org
-- Pramp: I used this a couple times, it's a cool platform where you can schedule mock interviews with strangers

 Reading at home: